naps-sled-sas/grouper_quickstart_ocp_template/README.md

 # What is this?
 - An OpenShift template for deploying a containerized deployment of [Grouper's](https://incommon.org/software/grouper/) quickstart mode

+- This will deploy the following resources
+    - Postgresql pod(s) with a 1gb PVC
+    - Grouper app pod
+    - 2x secrets
+    - 2x services
+    - 1x route

 # How to use?
 1) Create a blank OCP project